To verify your voter registration status, please contact your county clerk.

 Note: If no ID is sent, you must produce ID the first time you vote and it must be in person (not a mailed-in absentee ballot).
 Click here to download your state's registration form

-NOTE: For the Tuesday, August 19th Special Elections photo ID is NOT required to vote.
+NOTE: For the Tuesday, August 19th Special Elections, photo ID is ONLY required in Farmville VA.
+All other special elections on August 19th do NOT require photo ID to vote.
 Contact your local Board of Elections for information on what forms of ID are required.

 As of July 1, 2014 voters must show one of the following forms of photo ID at the polls:

 If you do not have a photo ID you can get a free voter identification card from any county registrar, whichever is most convenient for you.
-You will need to fill out the VOter Photo Identification Applicaltion, get your photo taken and give the registrar your electronic signature.
-Your photo ID car will be mailed within 7-10 days.
+You will need to fill out the Voter Photo Identification Applicaltion, get your photo taken and give the registrar your electronic signature.
+Your photo ID card will be mailed within 7-10 days.

 If you apply for a photo ID card less than 21 days before the next election, you will receive a temporary ID in the registrar's office that is valid for 30 days.
 You will still receive your permanent ID through the mail.